KD5VMF/8085/README.md

-# FigTroniX 80C85 RealTime Clock (2024 VER 3)
+# FigTroniX 8085 RealTime Clock (2024 Ver 4)

 ## Overview
-The **FigTroniX 80C85 RealTime Clock 2024 VER 3** is a hardware and software implementation of a real-time clock system built around the 80C85 microprocessor and an M48T02-70PC1 Real-Time Clock module.
+The **FigTroniX 8085 RealTime Clock 2024 Ver 4** is a hardware and software implementation of a real-time clock system built around the 8085 microprocessor and an M48T02-70PC1 Real-Time Clock module.
 This project is designed to work with HDLG-2416 alphanumeric LED displays connected via an Intel 8155 I/O chip.

 The clock keeps time in both hexadecimal and decimal formats, and users can interact with the system to modify hours and minutes via buttons connected to the system.
 The real-time clock data is maintained even when power is off using the M48T02-70PC1 RTC module, which includes battery-backed RAM.

 ## Hardware Components

-### 1. **80C85 Microprocessor**
+### 1. **8085 Microprocessor**
-   - The **80C85** is an 8-bit microprocessor used to handle the main operations of this clock.
+   - The **8085** is an 8-bit microprocessor used to handle the main operations of this clock.
 It executes the assembly instructions that control the timing, display, and user interactions.

 ### 2. **M48T02-70PC1 Real-Time Clock**
    - The **M48T02-70PC1** module provides real-time clock (RTC) functionality with built-in battery backup.
 This ensures that the clock maintains accurate time even when the system is powered off.